de-lachende-cavalier/de-lachende-cavalier.github.io/devlogs/index.md

 ---
-layout: articles
+layout: devlogs
 title: devlogs
-description: A collection of devlogs relating to various projects.
+description: Chronicles of development adventures and misadventures.
 ---

-<p>A collection of devlogs documenting the developement of various projects.<\p>
+<p>A collection of devlogs documenting the developement of various projects.</p>